本文へスキップします。

 |Environmental management structure

-The Environment Committee is in charge of company-wide environmental policy, and the Environmental Management Subcommittee has been established beneath it.
+The Environment Committee is in charge of the Group’s environmental policy, and the Environmental Management Subcommittee has been established beneath it.
 The head of the Human Resources & General Affairs Department chairs both committees, and the managers of the Nasu, Yaita, and Sano plants serve as committee members.

 |Climate Change Initiatives